the-turing-way/the-turing-way/book/content/naming/naming.md

 ### Human readable

 To achieve human readability, it is helpful to have a name that contains information on the content of the file/folder or other thing.
-For URLs this consept is called [clean URL](https://en.wikipedia.org/wiki/Clean_URL).
+For URLs this concept is called [clean URL](https://en.wikipedia.org/wiki/Clean_URL).

 ### Play well with default ordering

 To create a good default ordering, adding number at the beginning of the name, is often a good idea.
-Imagine you have a folder with als you presentation slides, it would probably be helpful to have them ordered by date.
+Imagine you have a folder with all your presentation slides, it would probably be helpful to have them ordered by date.
 So starting the file names with `year-month-day` (for example `2020-02-21`), does that for you.
 We recommend using something like the [ISO 8601 standard](https://en.wikipedia.org/wiki/ISO_8601) for dates.
 If you use other number, we recommend left padding them with zeros, because your computer will order `003 < 004 < 020 < 100` as opposed to `100 < 20 < 3 < 4`.